jacksonrayhamilton/context-coloring/README.md

   <img alt="Screenshot of JavaScript code highlighted by context." src="screenshot.png" title="Screenshot">
 </p>

-Highlights JavaScript code according to function context.
+Highlights code according to function context.

 - Code in the global scope is one color.
 Code in functions within the global scope is a different color, and code within such functions is another color,